Seraph919/Local_DeepSeek_LLM/README.md

    ```bash
    echo "alias deepseek='ollama run deepseek-r1:8b'" >> ~/.zshrc && source ~/.zshrc
    ```
 Now you can simply type deepseek in your terminal to interact with the DeepSeek:8b model.

+Note: A GPU is recommended for a smoother and faster experience.

 Credits: